realA10001986/Time-Circuits-Display/README.md

 Do not connect anything to "3Vo".

-For the TMP117 and HTU31D sensors, the address needs to changed.
+For the TMP117 and HTU31D sensors, their address needs to changed in order to be recognized by the firmware.
 This is done by connecting two solder pads on the backside of the PCB:

 <img src="https://user-images.githubusercontent.com/76924199/211666279-c578566f-e517-4d70-b50c-929b12c57c86.png">

 This image shows the HTU31D PCD's back side.
-Connect those two pads in order to change the address.
+Connect (shorten) those two pads in order to change the address.

 #### Multiple sensors